TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 For an italian translation.

 A `[your role name here].lua` is then added to each language folder.
+There is no need to name the folder between "lang" and the `tester.lua` like that, but for better readability it is recommended to do so.
 We will discuss what this file does and what is written in it in a moment.

-For further information, go [this way](https://docs.ttt2.neoxult.de/developers/content-creation/language-support/#adding-a-language-file)

 #### The main files

-Of course, all files described here are important for an error-free operation of the role.
-Therefore, "Main Files" is perhaps even the wrong name.
-This refers to the files that contain the function code that gives the role the functionality it is supposed to fulfil.
+Now we come to the most important files of the role.
+Basically, only the following paragraph would be relevant to develop the a functional role.
+But under it the clarity would suffer because of missing structure then too.
+These files contain the function code that gives the role the functionality it is supposed to fulfil.
-That structure must look like this:
+That directory must look like this:

 `ttt2-role_test/lua/terrortown/entities/roles/tester/shared.lua`